 - different payment conditions and delivery methods; and

-- different contents and durations of the warranty, contents and timing of maintenance, technical assistance and other after-sale service conditions.
+- differing content and durations of warranties, or content and timing of maintenance, technical assistance and other after-sales service conditions.

-'Identical conditions' shall mean that there is no difference between the trading partners, which will have a substantial impact on aspects such as transaction security, transaction costs, scale and capabilities, creditworthiness status, transaction phase and duration of trading relationship.
+'Identical conditions' means that there is no difference between the trading partners that would have a substantial impact on aspects such as transaction security, transaction costs, scale and capabilities, creditworthiness status, transaction phase and duration of the trading relationship.

 iv Exploitative abuses

-There is no precedent penalty regarding the type of exploitative practice (such as excessive pricing) under the abuse of market dominance in 2019 in China.
+There was no precedential penalty regarding the type of exploitative practice (such as excessive pricing) in China in 2020.

-- whether the selling price or purchase price is evidently highly or evidently lower than the price paid by other business operators for sale or purchase of the same type of goods or comparable goods under identical or similar market conditions;
+- whether the selling price or purchase price is evidently higher or lower than the price paid by other business operators for the sale or purchase of the same type of goods or comparable goods under identical or similar market conditions;

-- subject to basically stable costs, whether the selling price is raised beyond normal range or the purchase price is reduced beyond the normal range; and
+- subject to basically stable costs, whether the selling price is raised or reduced beyond the normal range;

-For determination of identical or similar market conditions, the factors such as sales channel, sales model, supply and demand situation, regulatory environment, transaction phases, cost structure and transaction situation shall be considered.
+For the determination of identical or similar market conditions, factors such as sales channel, sales model, the supply and demand situation, regulatory environment, transaction phases, cost structure and the transaction's context shall be considered.

-Article 15 regulates that without legitimate reasons, business operators with market dominance are prohibited from selling goods at a price below cost.
+Article 15 of the ADP stipulates that without legitimate reasons, business operators with market dominance are prohibited from selling goods at a price below cost.

-For determination of selling goods at a price below cost, it should be considered whether the price is lower than the average variable cost.
-Average variable cost shall mean each unit cost that varies in accordance with the changes in the quantity of goods produced.
-Where a free of charge model in new economic forms, such as the internet is involved, the circumstances such as, inter alia, the free goods provided by the business operator and the relevant chargeable goods shall be considered in a holistic manner.
+For determining the meaning of selling goods at a price below cost, an important consideration is whether the price is lower than the average variable cost.
+The average variable cost means the unit cost's variance in accordance with changes in the quantity of goods produced.
+Where a free-of-charge model in new economic forms (such as the internet) is involved, circumstances such as the free services provided by the business operator in comparison to relevant paid-services shall be considered in a holistic manner.

 Remedies and sanctions

-In accordance with Article 47 of the AML, an undertaking that has abused its dominant position may be fined between 1 and 10 per cent of its turnover in the preceding year.
-Notably, since the establishment of SAMR, the authority adopted the overall turnover of a company in the preceding year as denominator for imposing fines on abuse of market dominance, rather than turnover of relevant products involved in the antitrust investigation.
-Additionally, the regulator may confiscate the illegal gains.
-Article 49 of the AML further states that when calculating the amount of the fine, the regulator shall consider factors such as the nature, gravity and duration of the illegal conduct.
-Effective in September 2019, SAMR released the Interim Rules of Prohibition on Abuse of Market Dominance, which further explain the key points regarding imposing fines and confiscation of illegal gains.
+In accordance with Article 47 of the AML, regulators may fine an undertaking that has abused its dominant position between 1 per cent and 10 per cent of its turnover in the preceding year and confiscate illegal gains.
+Notably, since the establishment of the SAMR, the authority adopted the overall turnover of a company in the preceding year as a denominator rather than considering the turnover of product lines involved in the antitrust investigation.
+Article 49 further states that when calculating the amount of the fine, the regulator shall consider factors such as the nature, gravity and duration of the illegal conduct.
+In September 2019, the SAMR released the Interim Rules of Prohibition on Abuse of Market Dominance, which further explain the imposition of fines and confiscation of illegal gains.

 ii Behavioural remedies

-Along with sanctions, Article 47 of the AML provides that the regulator may impose cease-and-desist orders to stop illegal abusive conduct, although there is no explicit legal basis regarding whether and how the regulator may impose such interim measures for abusive conduct.
-Previous cases provide little clarification in this regard, owing to their lack of transparency.
+Article 47 also provides that regulators may impose cease-and-desist orders to stop illegal, abusive conduct, although there is no explicit legal basis regarding whether and how regulators may practice, and previous cases provide little clarification for lack of transparency.

 iii Structural remedies

 To date, there are no effective antitrust-related laws, regulations or rules in China explicitly authorising the SAMR to impose structural remedies on undertakings for violation of Article 17 of the AML.
-Accordingly, all previous cases suggest that the regulators do not adopt structural remedies for abuse of dominance.
+Accordingly, regulators did not adopt structural remedies in previous cases.

-However, Article 45 of the AML does not delineate the scope of the commitment that the undertakings under investigation may make, so it remains to be seen whether a dominance investigation can be closed on the basis of structural commitments.
+However, Article 45 does not delineate the scope of the commitment that the undertakings under investigation may make, so it remains to be seen whether a dominance investigation can be closed on the basis of structural commitments.

 The majority of procedural rules are found in the ADP promulgated by the SAMR in 2019.
-The provisions concerning substantive provisions, such as how to define the market dominance power and the behaviours of abuse, are mainly integrated with provisions of the SAIC's Rules on the Prohibition of the Abuse of Market Dominance, the SAIC Regulation on Prohibition of Abuses of Intellectual Property Rights, the SAIC Provisions and Procedures on Investigation of Monopoly Agreements and Abuse of Dominant Market Position, and the National Development and Reform Commission (NDRC) Regulations on Anti-Price Monopolies.
+The provisions concerning substantive provisions, such as defining market dominance power and abuse behaviours, are mainly integrated with the State Administration for Industry and Commerce (SAIC) Rules on the Prohibition of the Abuse of Market Dominance, the SAIC Regulation on Prohibition of Abuses of Intellectual Property Rights, the SAIC Provisions and Procedures on Investigation of Monopoly Agreements and Abuse of Dominant Market Position, and the National Development and Reform Commission (NDRC) Regulations on Anti-Price Monopolies.
 The provisions provide blanket authorisation for provincial market regulatory authorities (AMRs) to investigate and penalise abusive conduct within their respective administrative regions.
 Previously, investigations by provincial agencies into price-related abuses received blanket authorisation by the NDRC, while investigations into non-price-related abuses were authorised on a case-by-case basis by the SAIC.
 The new ADP ended the fragmented authorisation and increased the regulators' efficiency.

-Meanwhile, the Interim Provisions on Administrative Penalty Procedures for Market Administration came into effect on 1 April 2019, and these cover the common procedural provisions regarding administrative penalties issued by the SAMR.
-By contrast, the Abuse of Dominance Provisions provide special provisions on investigating abuse of market dominance.
+Also in 2019, the Interim Provisions on Administrative Penalty Procedures for Market Administration came into effect, covering the administrative penalties regime issued by the SAMR.
+By contrast, the ADP provide special provisions on investigations.